OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 1. Stop slurmctld_
 2. Add/remove nodes in slurm.conf_
 3. Start slurmctld_
-4. Quickly restart slurmd_ on all nodes
+4. Quickly restart slurmd_ on all nodes using :ref:`ClusterShell`.

 It is also possible to add nodes to slurm.conf_ with a state of **future**::